Jie-Jay-Lee/website/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. student at the University of Texas at San Antonio (UT San Antonio).
-My research interests focus on the detection and characterization of exoplanets using radial velocity measurements, astrometry, and direct imaging techniques.
+I am currently a Ph.D. student at the University of Texas at San Antonio (UT San Antonio).
+My research interests focus on the detection and characterization of exoplanets using radial velocity, astrometry, and direct imaging.
+Before that, I received my B.S. in Astronomy from Yunnan University in China, where my undergraduate research focused on active galactic nuclei (AGN) and tidal disruption events (TDEs).

 A data-driven personal website
 ======